 - A battery of neuropsychological tests is often helpful in clarifying the dementia diagnosis.
-These tests can be particularly valuable when there are questions about the type of dementia.16
+These tests can be particularly valuable when there are questions about the type of dementia.14

 Mild Cognitive Impairment

 - The Montreal Cognitive Assessment (MoCA) can effectively screen for MCI.
 It assesses cognitive domains including short term memory recall, visuospatial abilities, and executive functions such as orientation, language and phonemic fluency, verbal abstraction, sustained attention, attention, concentration and working memory.
-The MoCA’s sensitivity and specificity for detecting MCI have been reported to be as high as 90% and 87%.20
+The MoCA’s sensitivity and specificity for detecting MCI have been reported to be 81.2% and 73% respectively.18

 An environmental assessment is warranted.
 The healthcare environment can be unfriendly to an older adult’s cognition.
 Sleep deprivation, lack of orientation, nighttime noise, absence of natural light, inconsistent staff and unfamiliar food can be factors in development or prolongation of delirium.
 These and other factors can also be anticipated and addressed before they cause significant problems.